Saudi Arabia flag

 Historically, Islamic law was interpreted from Hanbali texts on Islamic jurisprudence.
-Ulema create and compile these interpretations.
-In recent years, these interpretations have been codified and the sharia has been supplemented with rules of procedure.
+Ulema (Muslim scholars) create and compile these interpretations.
+In recent years, they have been codified and the Sharia has been supplemented with rules of procedure.

 The Saudi government has introduced regulations and royal decrees that address certain criminal and commercial matters in a manner compatible with Islamic principles.
 They have the force of law and are binding, but are not referred to as legislation or laws.